keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 The event password will only be prompted once on app mount.
 If the host wishes to enter a different password once scanning starts, they can simply refresh the page and be prompted again.

-* **Stage 1:** A page with the camera viewport open, constantly scanning for QR codes.
+* **Stage 1, Pre-claim:** A page with the camera viewport open, constantly scanning for QR codes.
-* **Stage 2:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code to `claim` using the event password.
+* **Stage 2, Claiming:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code to `claim` using the event password.
 During this time, the app will indicate it is in the process of claiming.
-* **Stage 3:** After the `claim` is processed, the page will return either as successful or a failed `claim` based on the validity of the ticket.
+* **Stage 3, Post-claim:** After the `claim` is processed, the page will return either as successful or a failed `claim` based on the validity of the ticket.

-To transition from stages 1 &rarr; 2 and 2 &rarr; 3, the following events occur:
+To transition from **Pre-claim** to **Claiming** and **Claiming** to **Post-claim**, the following events occur:

-1. [1 &rarr; 2]: Data must be read in; this is done with a QR code reader library which indicates when that occurs.
-As soon as data is read in, the app will transition from stage 1 &rarr; 2.
+1. **Pre-claim &rarr; Claiming:** Data must be read in; this is done with a QR code reader library which indicates when that occurs.
+As soon as data is read in, the app will transition from Pre-claim &rarr; Claiming.
-2. [2 &rarr; 3]: The `claim` function call returns.
+2. **Claiming &rarr; Post-claim:** The `claim` function call returns.
 It will either return as successful or failed based on the validity of the ticket.

-After stage 3, the entire cycle will loop back to stage 1 after three seconds.
+After post-claim, the entire cycle will loop back to pre-claim after three seconds.
 This time interval was set so the host could read any error messages that may appear.
 You can modify this time by changing the values passed into `timeout()`.